Westerwald: The Westerwald's regions

 The High Westerwald is an undulating and basalt-rich tableland decked with woodlands, making for a highly moderated microclimate, especially against extreme warmth.
 It ranges from roughly 450 to 657 m in height.
 Here is found the Fuchskaute, the highest peak.

 Climate

 The climate of the region vastly qualifies as oceanic (Köppen climate classification: Cfb), while higher altitudes experience a humid continental climate (Köppen climate classification: Dfb).

-In the lowlands of the Unterwesterwald (Lower Westerwald), summers tend to be warm to hot.
+In the lowlands of the Lower Westerwald, summers tend to be warm to hot.
 Erratic convective downpours are not uncommon, yet mostly brief.
 Winters are mild and see a lot of precipitation, which mostly falls as rain.
 Snowfall occurs multiple times a year, but usually melts within hours.
 Thermophilic fruits like figs and peaches are hardy in this area.

-The mountainous areas of the Oberwesterwald (Upper Westerwald) and Hoher Westerwald (High Westerwald) feature a much colder climate and are more prone to extreme weather, such as extreme wind gusts during extratropical cyclones.
+The mountainous areas of the Upper Westerwald and the High Westerwald feature a much colder climate and are more prone to extreme weather, such as extreme wind gusts during extratropical cyclones.
 Summer days are pleasantly warm and rarely become hot due to a cool breeze, while winters are cold and rich in snow.
 The area is home to a number of ski areas.